mfem/web/src/gallery.md

 [![](img/gallery/workshop25/particles.png)](img/gallery/workshop25/particles.mp4)
 [🎬](img/gallery/workshop25/particles.mp4)
-*Fluid particles advected in a 2D bifurcated channel flow, using the Navier miniapp in MFEM.
+*Particle-laden fluid flow in a 2D bifurcated channel using the Navier miniapp in MFEM.
 Image courtesy of Joe Signorelli and Ketan Mittal, as part of the 2025 MFEM Workshop Visualization Contest.*